 b.
 Apply for a reverse mortgage

 A reverse mortgage allows seniors (62 and older) to borrow money against the equity in their home.
 Seniors can opt for monthly installments instead of having a lump sum amount from the bank.
 The lender receives the money after the borrower sells off the home and pays back the loan.
 The same thing happens when the borrower moves out to another home or dies.

-Seniors should own the home entirely, or have significant part of home equity before opting for a reverse mortgage.
+Seniors should own the home entirely, or have a significant part of home equity before opting for a reverse mortgage.
 The home should be their primary residence.
-Reverse mortgages can be written on owner-occupied single family homes, multi-family homes and condos, and manufactured homes that are HUD approved and meet the requirements of the FHA.
-The money taken out from a reverse mortgage can be used for paying off debts, especially credit card debts.
+Reverse mortgages can be written on owner-occupied single-family homes, multi-family homes and condos, and manufactured homes that are HUD-approved and meet the requirements of the FHA.
+The money taken out from a reverse mortgage can be used to pay off debts, especially credit card debts.

 There are several types of reverse mortgages available to seniors, so they should find the right reverse mortgage that fits with the financial requirement of them.

 Seniors may also refinance their current mortgage with a low-interest loan if they have a good amount of equity and a steady source of income.
 This way they can encash their ownership a.k.a the home equity when they need urgent money.